 Did you know that Game of Thrones is filmed in Northern Ireland?
 Well, now you do!
-While there are Game of Thrones locations all over Europe, there is an incredible concentration of stunning filming that could very easily be visited on a day trip from Dublin to Northern Ireland.
+While there are Game of Thrones locations all over Europe, there is an incredible concentration of stunning filming locations that could very easily be visited on a Game of Thrones tour from Dublin to Northern Ireland.

 1. Castle Ward, County Down

 Probably the most famous Game of Thrones filming location in Northern Ireland, Castle Ward is the location of Winterfell.
 The castle is currently used as a stately home, with stunning grounds overlooking Strangford Lough.
 The 16th-century ruins on the grounds were also used as the home in the House Stark TV series.
 Visitors to the castle can opt to dress up in a costume of Game of Thrones characters and prance around the castle learning to play archery!
 See more information on the Castle Ward site.

 2. Magheramorne Quarry, County Antrim